brry/fpsetup/README.md

 - <mark>Step 5</mark>: in an R console (e.g. in Rstudio), run
   `remotes::install_github("openHPI/codeoceanR")`
   Ignore the Rtools warning.
-  If you encounter issues, see these [solutions](https://github.com/openHPI/codeoceanR#issues).
+  For issues (like the system libraries on Linux), see these [solutions](https://github.com/openHPI/codeoceanR#issues).
 - <mark>Step 6</mark>: housekeeping:
   - on Windows: in the File explorer, click the "View" tab , then "Show" and check the boxes for "File name extensions" and "Hidden items"
   - on Mac: in any Finder folder, press `Command`+`Shift`+`.` to  show hidden files